 The chances of safely distinguishing finds of the Crusader Period from others, therefore, rely almost entirely on archaeological excavations of Crusader-period stratigraphy at sites that are well dated on the basis of the written sources and on using those observations to identify other sites.
-A detailed study of the characteristics of Crusader Period pottery in Jordan is currently based almost exclusively on the assemblage from al-Wu'ayra (Petra), currently the only group of sufficient size allowing systematic observations and, at the same time, from a stratigraphically clear excavation he Crusader Period in Context safely dated to the Crusader Jordan has a chronology of 1100-1189, the dates of the first explorations of the Franks beyond the Jordan River and of the Muslims.1 context safely dated to the Crusader of the dated to the Crusader of the dates of existence of the Crusader castle.2 Well-dated assemblages for the period before 1127/40 are currently not available for study.
+A detailed study of the characteristics of Crusader Period pottery in Jordan is currently based almost exclusively on the assemblage from al-Wu'ayra (Petra), currently the only group of sufficient size allowing systematic observations and, at the same time, from a stratigraphically clear excavation he Crusader Period in Jordan has a chronology of 1100-1189, the dates of the first explorations of the Franks beyond the Jordan River and of the K Castle to the Muslims.1 context safely dated to the Crusader period.
+The assemblage is dated to 1127/40-1188, the dates of existence of the Crusader castle.2 Well-dated assemblages for the period before 1127/40 are currently not available for study.